-Each group of students is allocated two supervisors who are faculty members from EE and MECH departments and experienced in fields appropriate to the project title.
+Each group of students is allocated one or two supervisors who are faculty members and experienced in fields appropriate to the project title.
+Additionally, the main supervisor acts as a Personal Tutor to each project student, in line with Department practice.

-The role of the supervisors is to guide the students as appropriate, but the project work is carried out by the students.
+The role of the supervisor is to guide the students as appropriate, but the project work is carried out by the students.
 It is important for the students to meet with their supervisors regularly so that progress may be monitored and help and advice may be given.
-Meeting times should be be scheduled between the students and their supervisors, occurring at least once a week.
-The students may also see their supervisors at other times by mutual arrangement.
+Meeting times should be agreed between the students and the supervisors to happen at least once per week, students may also see their supervisors at other times by mutual arrangement.
 Students should refer to the SDP coordinator initially if they experience any difficulties with the supervisory arrangements.

-External projects (i.e., industry-sponsored projects) are co-supervised by faculty members and an engineer from the host company.
-The assigned faculty members are responsible for direct communication and coordination with the sponsor company and the external supervisor.
+External projects (i.e., industry-sponsored projects) are co-supervised by a faculty member and an engineer from the host company.
+The assigned faculty member is responsible for direct communication and coordination with the sponsor company and the external supervisor.